Skip to content

 # ALLOWED DISRUPTIONS should be 1 (3 replicas - 2 minAvailable)

-# Try draining a node that has a web-app pod (use --dry-run first)
+# Try draining a node that has a web-app pod with a client-side dry run first.

-# Observe: PDB allows draining one pod at a time
+# Observe that the PDB allows draining one pod at a time.

 Terminal window